lightly-ai/NvidiaTAOActiveLearning/README.md

 ## 1 Prerequisites <a name=prerequisites>

 For this tutorial, you require Python 3.6 or higher.
-You also need to have `numpy` installed.

 ### 1.1 Set up Lightly <a name=lightly>
 To set up `lightly` for active learning, head to the [Lightly Platform](https://app.lightly.ai) and create a free account by logging in.
 Make sure to get your token by clicking on your e-mail address and selecting "Preferences".
 You will need the token for the rest of this tutorial so let's store it in an environment variable: